Art of Myanmar

 Art of Myanmar refers to visual art created in Myanmar (Burma).
-Ancient Burmese art was influenced by India and was often religious in nature, ranging from Hindu sculptures in the Thaton Kingdom to Theravada Buddhist images in the Sri Ksetra Kingdom.
+Ancient Burmese art was influenced by India and China, and was often religious in nature, ranging from Hindu sculptures in the Thaton Kingdom to Theravada Buddhist images in the Sri Ksetra Kingdom.
 The Bagan period saw significant developments in many art forms from wall paintings and sculptures to stucco and wood carving.
 After a dearth of surviving art between the 14th and 16th century, artists created paintings and sculptures that reflect the Burmese culture.
 Burmese artists have been subjected to government interference and censorship, hindering the development of art in Myanmar.
 Burmese art reflects the central Buddhist elements including the mudra, Jataka tales, the pagoda, and Bodhisattva.
+Throughout Burmese history, religious art or the royal court were the source virtually all of Myanmar's visual arts.

 Pyu and Mon period

 Trade with India during the Pyu period brought deep cultural contacts heavily influencing many aspects of visual culture in Myanmar.
 However, scholarship and archaeology on Pyu, Mon and Dvaravati art in neighbouring Thailand were biased by colonial attitudes in the 20th century, placing a greater emphaisis on comparisons to well-documented Gupta art.
 The three cultures, traditionally divided by differences in artistic styles, actually share many similarities and evidence of cross-cultural influences within their art.

 Nonetheless, contact with India brought Theravada Buddhism to the Pyu city states in the 6th century, most notably in Sri Ksetra.
 Early Sri Ksetra religious art was influenced by Southeast India and later Southwest India.
 By the 9th century, there were notable influences from the Nanzhao Kingdom.
 Other Pyu city-states remained a mix of Ari Buddhist and Mahayana Buddhist with greater influences from Nanzhao through the migration of Mranma people.
 In Hanlin Buddha statues were crowned Buddhas differing from Sri Ksetra by lacking an urna on the forehead, indicating less Indian influence.

 The Thaton Kingdom and the Mon to the south of the Pyu also exhibited Indian influences in their art.
 The Mon from this time mainly used alabaster, stone or bronze depicted with the Bhūmisparśa mudra.
 Mon Buddha images are distinguished from Burmese or Pyu images by the length of the fingers in the mudra.
 Some of the few pieces of Thaton art dating before the Bagan Kingdom are Hindu showing Vishnu with a tripartite lotus showing the Trimurti (Brahma, Vishnu and Shiva) a configuration unique to Pyu art.